davinche/Angular-Alchemy/README.md

 Angular Alchemy
 ===============

 This is a REST framework for Angular JS.
-More to come soon.
+Currently under development.